Can Large Multimodal Models Understand Agricultural Scenes? Benchmarking with AgroMind: Dataset description

 \textbf{Maize Tassel Identification.} In this dataset, YOLO-style bounding boxes were parsed to localize tassel centroids and extract bounding dimensions.
 Then, each image was partitioned into a 3 × 3 spatial grid to derive tassel distribution metrics.
 Next, threshold-driven heuristics (e.g., "tassel count > 10 $\rightarrow$ potential yield reduction") instantiated yield prediction queries.
 Finally, for cross-image visual comparisons, two grid cells per image were randomly sampled to construct question–answer pairs.

-\textbf{7-Provinces Ground dataset.} We reprojected all GeoTIFF multispectral images and associated shapefile polygons to EPSG:3857.
-For each plot’s primary crop, we randomly sampled rectangular query regions at two scales (5\% and 20\% of the plot area) to omit areas with missing farmland.
-These regions were exported as PNGs and used to compute land-cover metrics—plot count, total cropland area, and coverage—to formulate cropland enumeration, area estimation, and related tasks.
-In a secondary selection phase, we manually curated high-fidelity cropland maps with their xmin and ymin anchored at the upper-left corner, and defined plot‐boundary delineation queries by normalizing bounding boxes according to original cropland distribution labels.
+\textbf{Global Parcel Dataset.} We reprojected all GeoTIFF multispectral images and associated shapefile polygons to the EPSG:3857 coordinate system for consistent spatial alignment.
+For cropland parcels within each study area, we generated random rectangular query regions with sizes ranging from 10\% to 20\% of the area’s minimum side length, ensuring strict non-overlapping using a buffer-based deduplication mechanism.
+These regions were exported as PNGs and used to compute land-cover metrics—parcels count, total cropland area, and coverage—to formulate cropland enumeration, area estimation, and related tasks.
+In a secondary selection phase, we manually curated high-fidelity cropland maps with their xmin and ymin anchored at the upper-left corner, and defined parcel‐boundary delineation queries by normalizing bounding boxes according to original cropland distribution labels.